 Wirraway at Thornton was inspired by aviation and its significance to the lower Hunter region.
-Named in honour of the CAC Wirraway aircraft, Wirraway represents independence, freedom and honours the contribution of aviation throughout history.
+Named in honour of the CAC Wirraway aircraft, Wirraway represents independence and freedom.
+It also honours the contribution of aviation throughout history.

 The Wirraway plane saw active service during the Second World War, with the No. 4 Operational Training Unit formed with Wirraways at the nearby RAAF Base Williamtown in 1942.